 Full-text research reports and presentations on topical business issues.
 Includes surveys and case studies of major companies and trends in the areas of strategy, corporate governance, organizational effectiveness, structure, leadership, human resources, ethics, customer relationship management, work force issues, and much more.
 The database also features working papers in economic research, current news on economic indicators and the monthly publication Straight Talk.
 [1998 - present]

-From the opening screen, select the "CQ Researcher," the "CQ Weekly," or the "CQ Voting and Elections Collection."
-Full-text coverage is available for the Weekly from 1983 to the present and for the Researcher from November 1991 to the present.
+From the opening screen, select the "CQ Researcher" or the "CQ Magazine" (formerly the "CQ Weekly").
+Full-text coverage is available for the Magazine/Weekly from 1983 to the present and for the Researcher from November 1923 to the present.

 Criminal Justice Abstracts, now provided through EBSCO, contains comprehensive coverage of international journals, books, reports, dissertations and unpublished papers on criminology and related disciplines.
 Subject areas covered by this database include crime trends, crime prevention and deterrence, juvenile delinquency, juvenile justice, police, courts, punishment and sentencing.
 Updated quarterly, there are currently over 100,000 citation records in the database.
 [1968 - Present]